nytimes/kyt/README.md

 ### How to build a starter-kyt

-Community supported starter-kyts can be built to support a variety of projects.
 See additional info on [how to build a starter-kyt](/docs/Starterkyts.md).

 ## How to contribute to kyt